dadavie/dadavie/README.md

 #### 👋 Hi there!
 My name is David! 👋
 - ⚡ I’m an architect and data scientist with a PhD from the ETH Zürich (Department of Architecture, Chair of Digital Architectonics).
 - 🌱 I’m currently working on a project called Planetary Garden, a data-driven approach to help plants that suffer from climate change move.
-- 🔭 I’m currently learning how to effectively structure my life in order to grow as a data scientist.
+- 🔭 I’m currently learning how to effectively structure my life in order to further improve my skills as a data scientist.
 - 💬 Ask me about architecture, data driven modeling, cell cultures and food.
 - 🔭 How to find out what I was working on so far: www.schildberger.at
 - 📫 How to reach me: davidschildberger@gmail.com